COVID-19 Immunisation For 5 To 11 Year Olds

 COVID-19 vaccine for 5 to 11 year olds

-Parents and caregivers now have the opportunity to protect their children aged 5 to 11 against COVID-19 with the child version of the Pfizer vaccine.
+Parents and caregivers have the opportunity to protect their tamariki aged 5 to 11 against COVID-19 with the child version of the Pfizer vaccine.

 Why immunise my child aged 5 to 11 against COVID-19?

 The virus can be unpredictable.
-COVID-19 generally has mild effects in children, with symptoms similar to a cold.
-But, some children become very sick and need to spend some time in hospital.
+COVID-19 generally has mild effects in tamariki, with symptoms similar to a cold.
+But, some tamariki become very sick and need to spend some time in hospital.

 As with adults, if your child is infected with COVID-19, they may pass on the virus to other people.
-Immunising 5 to 11-year-olds helps protect whānau members whose health makes them more vulnerable to COVID-19.
+Immunising 5 to 11 year olds helps protect whānau (family) members whose health makes them more vulnerable to COVID-19.

-In the video below, Dr Erik Andersen, paediatric neurologist at Capital and Coast District Health Board, talks about the benefits of immunising tamariki, including:
+In the video below, Dr Erik Andersen, paediatric neurologist at Capital and Coast District Health Board, talks about the benefits of immunising tamariki.

 Groups of children at higher risk from COVID-19

-Children with some medical conditions do have an increased risk of getting severe COVID-19 and ending up in hospital.
+Tamariki with some medical conditions do have an increased risk of getting severe COVID-19 and ending up in hospital.
 These conditions include breathing conditions (like severe asthma and cystic fibrosis); diabetes; disabilities involving the nervous system (like cerebral palsy); heart conditions (like rheumatic heart disease).
-It's important that these children have the COVID-19 vaccine.
+It's important that these tamariki have the COVID-19 vaccine.

 What about consent for the COVID-19 vaccine for children?